Parts Marketing Idea – Produce Installation Videos

-YouTube is one of the most popular social networks with auto parts buyers – if not the most popular network – and the reason is simple: it’s the best place online to find videos explaining how to complete repairs, add accessories, etc. Therefore, if you want to sell more parts you want to create installation videos.
+YouTube is incredibly popular with auto parts buyers, and the reason is simple: YouTube is the best place to find videos explaining how to complete repairs, add accessories, and even check out product reviews.
+Therefore, if you want to sell more parts, you want to create installation videos.

 It’s no secret that online videos are kind of a big deal:

 - YouTube reaches more people between 18 and 34 than any other TV network.

 - YouTube is the 2nd most visited website (Google is 1st and Facebook is 3rd).

 - People are three times more likely to want to watch a tutorial video than read an instruction manual.